 From Angel de la Muerte to Fake Name, Chuck gets progressively more distant from Sarah, as he tries to become the perfect spy according to the CIA rulebook.
 It’s only in 3.09 Beard that Morgan helps Chuck realize he’s fooling himself and Chuck says, “You’re right.
 I do love Sarah.
 I kept telling myself that I didn’t, I wouldn’t, I couldn’t but I do!”
 Well, that “I didn’t, I wouldn’t, I couldn’t” starts right when Carina dispatches Karl in the courtyard at the end of 3.02 Three Words.

 The purpose of 3.02 Three Words is for Carina to put Chuck and Sarah on the same page twice; first on their true feelings for each other, and then on the fact that those feelings are a dangerous liability in the spy world.
+Chuck accepts that lesson.
+Sarah self-sacrificially pulls back (just as Chuck did for her at the end of 2.03 Break-Up), so that he can become the perfect spy.

 It will take many episodes for Chuck to realize this isn’t so.
 In fact, love as an asset or a liability is one of the themes of season 3.0.